Sreeja-0/IPPALA-SREEJA/README.md

 ### 🎉 Fun Facts

-- 🎸 I love [hobby or interest, like playing guitar]
+- 🎸 I love Dancing, Listening to music.
-- 🌍 I speak [languages you know]
+- 🌍 I speak English(4.5), Telugu(4.9), Hindi(4.0)
-- 💡 Fun fact: [A unique or quirky fact about you]
-# IPPALA-SREEJA
+- 💡 Fun fact: I enjoy reverse engineering. 🔍 Breaking things apart and understanding how they work is half the fun for me!